Case Study Houses: Shulman Photographs

 Many of the houses appeared in the magazine in iconic black-and-white photographs by architectural photographer Julius Shulman.
 Shulman's May 1960 photo of the Stahl House is widely regarded as one of the most famous architectural photos of Los Angeles, and is one of Shulman's most reproduced photos.

 In 1989 Shulman's photographs of the Case Study Houses were exhibited at the Los Angeles Museum of Contemporary Art in an exhibit titled "Blueprints for Modern Living".
 The exhibition had a major role in reintroducing and redefining the program to a more modern audience.

 Some photographs of the constructed case study houses and models are included in Getty Research Institute's Julius Shulman Photography Archive.

-Stylistic Commonalities
+Stylistic commonalities

 Houses in the program shared common design elements, including open floor plans, clean lines, floor to ceiling glass, steel framing, and a flat roof.
 Most of the houses were "predominately modular in design," featuring exposed structures.
 Virtually all of the homes featured open floor plans.

-Case Study: Adapt

-In 2025, in response to the devastating wildfires that impacted Los Angeles communities such as the Pacific Palisades and Altadena, a nonprofit initiative named Case Study: Adapt (CSA) was launched.
-Co-founded by Leo Seigal and Dustin Bramell—whose own home was lost in the fires—CSA seeks to reinterpret the ethos of the original Case Study House program for the contemporary era, focusing on climate resilience, affordability, and community engagement.

-The initiative pairs ten leading Los Angeles architecture firms with families affected by the fires to design and construct homes that are both sustainable and reflective of modern living needs.
-Notable participating firms include Marmol Radziner, Bestor Architecture, and Montalba Architects.
-The project emphasizes modestly sized homes (under 3,000 square feet), incorporating defensible space landscaping and other fire-resilient features.

-Architectural Digest is documenting the CSA homes from design through completion, bringing international attention to this novel approach.